-Companies must assess whether a Corporate PPA is within the scope of derivative accounting under U.S. GAAP, IFRS or under both standards.
-U.S. GAAP defines a derivative contract as a financial instrument or other contract with all the following characteristics: Corporate PPAs generally contain three of the four characteristics noted above leaving the accounting assessment to hinge on whether the contract contains a notional amount.
+Companies must assess whether a Corporate PPA is within the scope of derivative accounting under U.S. GAAP, IFRS, or under both standards.
+U.S. GAAP defines a derivative contract as a financial instrument or other contracts with all the following characteristics: Corporate PPAs generally contain three of the four characteristics noted above leaving the accounting assessment to hinge on whether the contract contains a notional amount.
 Oftentimes, these contracts can be structured in a way where there’s no reliably determinable notional amount.
 Accordingly, Corporate PPAs often escape derivative accounting under U.S. GAAP absent any contractual or minimum volumes specified in the contract.

 IFRS, on the other hand, doesn’t require a notional amount in order to meet the definition of a derivative.
-IFRS defines a derivative contract as a financial instrument or other contract with all the following characteristics: See the following example from IFRS 9:IG.B.8:
+IFRS defines a derivative contract as a financial instrument or other contract with all the following characteristics: See the following example from IFRS 9:IG.B.8.

 Accordingly, Corporate PPAs typically meet the definition of a derivative under IFRS.
 Accounting professionals reporting under IFRS should be aware of this difference from U.S. GAAP, especially if dual reporting under both U.S. GAAP and IFRS are required.
 Many more contracts could be subject to derivative accounting.

 Derivative accounting requires the contract to be recorded on the balance sheet based on the fair value of the contract.
-Unless hedge accounting is elected, changes in fair value of the derivative are recognized in earnings as changes occur.
+Unless hedge accounting is elected, changes in the fair value of the derivative are recognized in earnings as changes occur.
 Determining the fair value of derivative contracts may be challenging, and the change in fair value could be a significant source of earnings volatility.
 Many companies may require assistance from a specialist to determine the fair value of the instruments and assist with the associated reporting.
 Opportune LLP is a trusted advisor that assists renewable energy clients in all aspects discussed above.